samiabat/Mobile-App-School-Project/README.md

 ## Business Features

 <pre>
 	1, Allow the company to post the job.
-CRUD operation: create job ["POST"], read jobs ["GET"], update job ["PUT"] <br> and delete job ["DELETE"]
+CRUD operation: create job ["POST"], read jobs ["GET"], update job ["PUT"] and delete job ["DELETE"]
 	3, Allow the jobseekers to follow the company so that they get the job posted by that company.
 	   CRUD operation: <br> follow the company ["POST"],  get notifcation ["GET"],  unfolllow the company ["DELETE"]
 </pre>